davebraze/david-braze/content/home/about.md

 interesting collaborations.
 Drop me a note if you want to talk about working together.

-In pursuit of my research agenda, I have extensive experience ranging
-over: program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to professional and lay audiences.
+In support of my research goals, I bring extensive experience to the table, ranging over: program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to professional and lay audiences.

 I also provide consultation to non-profits, government, and industry on matters related to my research interests.
 [Reach out](/contact) if